NoDeluluNODELULU

 Not all errors look the same.
 A hallucinated statistic is a different kind of failure than a logical contradiction or a misleading framing.
 NoDelulu hunts eight distinct types of AI delusion:

-1. Factual errors — Are the stated facts true?
+1. Factual DeLulu — Are the stated facts true?

-2. Numerical errors — Are numbers, percentages, and data points accurate?
+2. Number DeLulu — Are numbers, percentages, and data points accurate?

-3. Fabricated sources — Are citations real and do they say what's claimed?
+3. Made Up DeLulu — Are citations real and do they say what's claimed?

-4. Internal contradictions — Does the text contradict itself?
+4. Self-Contradiction — Does the text contradict itself?

-5. Logical leaps — Do the arguments follow from the premises?
+5. Logical Leap — Do the arguments follow from the premises?

-6. Opinion stated as fact — Are subjective claims presented as objective truths?
+6. Opinion As Fact — Are subjective claims presented as objective truths?

-7. Temporal issues — Are dates, timelines, and sequences correct?
+7. Time/Date DeLulu — Are dates, timelines, and sequences correct?

-8. Notable omissions — Are important caveats or counterpoints missing?
+8. Missing Context — Are important caveats or counterpoints missing?

-Beyond detection, NoDelulu's merge and calibration process evaluates semantic coherence and claim confidence calibration across the full set of findings — ensuring that the consolidated output is internally consistent and accurately weighted.
+Beyond detection, NoDelulu’s adversarial scoring evaluates how each finding relates to the others across the full document — ensuring the consolidated output is internally consistent and accurately weighted.

 Convergence: where confidence comes from

-The power of double-checking isn't in any single signal — it's in convergence.
-When multiple independent models flag the same claim, and external sources confirm the problem, and the finding maps to a specific dimensional failure — that convergence is what separates a high-confidence finding from noise.
+The power of adversarial checking isn't in any single signal — it's in convergence.
+When both models independently flag the same claim and web evidence confirms the problem, that three-way convergence is what separates a high-confidence finding from noise.

 This is why NoDelulu can assess severity with meaningful precision.
-A finding backed by model consensus and source evidence and a clear dimensional classification is qualitatively different from a single model's guess.
+A finding backed by adversarial agreement and source evidence and a clear dimensional classification is qualitatively different from a single model's guess.
 It's the difference between “maybe check this” and “this is demonstrably wrong — here's the proof.”

 Why this matters for your work